All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Future Oral Options

 Higher-dose oral semaglutide (25 mg and 50 mg) is being studied for weight loss in the OASIS trial program.
 Early results suggest weight loss of 15 to 17% at the highest dose.
 Oral tirzepatide is also in development.
-These could eventually provide pill-based alternatives to injectable Zepbound, though they are not yet FDA-approved for this purpose.
+These could eventually provide pill-based alternatives to injectable Zepbound, though they aren't yet FDA-approved for this purpose.

 Bottom Line